 This committee is usually chaired by the Class Treasurer, who coordinates with the Reunion Chair to establish and maintain a balanced budget.
 The class fee should be set high enough to cover all anticipated expenses but not so high as to deter attendance (view a table of past fees).
 There are a number of options that can be offered by your class as far as registration fee categories, but there are also some restrictions and guidelines.
-Work with your class liaison to have the options you select included on the online registration form.
+Communicate with your class liaison to have the options you select included on the online registration form.
+Once the fee is set, it is not possible to change registration fee amounts.

 You will need to have fees set for the following categories of attendees by December 1: